 The owners of a cruise ship which ran into a rock shelf in Nunavut have to pay nearly US$500,000 in environmental costs to the government of Canada after a Federal Court judge ruled that they were responsible for grounding.

-In the same decision, Justice Sean Harrington dismissed a US$13.5-million claim from MV Clipper Adventurer (now MV Ocean Adventurer) and its Bahamas-based owners, Adventurer Owner Ltd., who alleged that the Canadian government should have given them more information that could have prevented the crash.
+In the same decision, Justice Sean Harrington dismissed a US$13.5-million claim from MV Clipper Adventurer (now Ocean Adventurer) and its Bahamas-based owners, Adventurer Owner Ltd., who alleged that the Canadian government should have given them more information that could have prevented the crash.

 The decisions stem from an August 2010 incident, when the Clipper Adventurer, carrying 128 passengers and 69 crew, struck an uncharted rock shelf near Kugluktuk, Nunavut.

 The Canadian Coast Guard's Amundsen icebreaker rescued the passengers after the Clipper Adventurer's crew was unable to dislodge the vessel.
 It was eventually freed by 4 tugs and taken to Poland for repairs.

 The Clipper Adventurer and its owners claimed Ottawa failed to inform mariners about the rock shelf, and were seeking to be reimbursed for repair and salvage and loss of business, among other costs.